AcademySoftwareFoundation/OpenCue/README.md

 # Introduction

 OpenCue is an open source render management system.
-You can use OpenCue in visual effects and animation production to break down complex jobs into individual tasks.
+You can use OpenCue in visual effects & animation production to break down complex jobs into individual tasks.
 You can submit jobs to a configurable dispatch queue that allocates the necessary computational resources.